mint-n-pepper/DanceBotsEditor/README.md

    sudo apt-get install build-essential libpulse-dev libgl1-mesa-dev
    ```

 2. Install [CMake](https://cmake.org/) 3.15 or above.
-The easiest is to first try with your package manager:
+The easiest is to use the package manager:
    ```
    sudo apt-get install cmake
    ```

-3. Install 5.12.6 LTS from [online installer](https://www.qt.io/download), selecting gcc 64 bit version.
+3. Install Qt 5.12.6 LTS (gcc 64-bit).
+The easiest is to use the [online installer](https://www.qt.io/download).
+Take of the installation directory as you will need it later on.

 3. Clone the repository and update submodules:
    ```